a4k-openproject/repository.myaccounts/README.md

 </dir>
 ```

-To add *My Accounts* as a deppendecy
+To add *My Accounts* as a dependecy
 add the following to your addon's addon.xml file between the `<requires></requires>` tag.

 `<import addon="script.module.myaccounts" version="1.0.0" />`